 For example, look to Hollywood, Florida, instead of Daytona Beach, or Samana Bay in the Dominican Republic, rather than Punta Cana.
 You may find lower prices if you’re willing to travel slightly off the beaten path, and if you’re willing to consider multiple destinations with similar features.

 A website like Google Flights can help you compare flight prices to multiple destinations all in one place.
+By using the service’s Explore tool, you can see what destinations are cheapest from your home airport on any given set of dates.
 If you’re after cheap flights, consider a membership service like Thrifty Traveler Premium to get cheap flights sent to your inbox every day.

 Don’t necessarily travel Saturday to Saturday